jschenthu/GM-Loss/README.md

 This is the codebase of the GM loss.
+Implementation of our TPAMI paper "Shaping Deep Feature Space towards Gaussian Mixture for Visual Classification".

 # Environment settings
 The codebase is tested under the following environment settings: